luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 sbatch -N 1 -c 8 --mem=40GB --wrap="matt cmpr_introns introns_testsets.tab START END SCAFFOLD STRAND ENSEMBL_GENEID $GTF $FASTA Hsap 150 COMPLEX[IR-C,IR-S] cmpr_1 -colors:brown2,azure4"
 ```

 `COMPLEX[IR-C,IR-S]` selects the groups to be compared, (if >2 groups, all pair-wise comparisons are done).
 The last place will give us box plots which with IR-S as reference group.
 Output isL summary in form of a PDF document with all details on the comparisons and all graphics in sub-folder summary_graphics for later use.
-The argument `150` specifies the length of the 3'-end of the introns which should be scanned  for SF1 hits.
+The argument `150` specifies the length of the 3'-end of the introns which should be scanned for branch point analysis - 150 is advised.

-The  [PDF report](http://matt.crg.eu/examples/cmpr_exons/cmpr_1/summary.pdf)  contains all details and plots and is organized in four main parts:
+The  [PDF report](http://matt.crg.eu/examples/cmpr_exons/cmpr_1/summary.pdf)  contains all details and plots and is organized into:
 1. Overview of results of permutation tests across all comparisons and features
-2. Box-plots for all numerical features with all exon groups tested
+2. Box-plots for all numerical features with all intron groups tested
 3. Comparative sequence plots for all groups of splice sites, branch points for all comparisons
 4. Details of results of permutation tests

 **Hint 1:**  You might first stratify the sets of introns with [stratify](http://matt.crg.eu/#stratify)  and then apply cmpr_introns.
 **Hint 2:**  You might choose colors for the box plots of the PDF report.
 See help message of cmpr_introns for getting help on this.
 **Hint 3:**  DATASET[down,ndiff]: the last group specified should be the reference group (like non-differentially spliced).
 **Hint 4:**  DATASET[down,ndiff] compares group down vs. ndiff, DATASET[down,up,ndiff] compares down vs. up, down vs. ndiff, up vs. ndiff.